 - Haruhi Suzumiya: Yuki Nagato.
-Kyon comments on how empty the places feels and ask himself if Yuki feels the same way as her apartment.
+Kyon comments on how empty the places feel and ask himself if Yuki feels the same way as her apartment.

-- Kara no Kyoukai: Ryougi Shiki's apartment is very sparse, containing only a bed and a clothes stand.
-The refrigerator is also mostly empty save for a few cartons of Haagen-Dasz ice cream.
+- The Garden of Sinners: Ryougi Shiki's apartment is very sparse, containing only a bed and clothes stand.
+The refrigerator is also mostly empty save for a few cartons of Haagen-Dazs ice cream.

 - Neon Genesis Evangelion: Rei Ayanami, her room contains only a bed, a desk with a few clothes, a few medicines and a pair of glasses.

-- Treasure Planet: The compartment where the robot B.E.N. resides blends emptiness with salvage and litter strewn haphazardly.
-As he explains to the arriving Jim Hawkins, Doctor Doppler and Captain Amelia: "Sorry about the mess.
+- Treasure Planet: The compartment where the robot B.E.N. resides blends emptiness with salvage and litter strewn about haphazardly.
+As he explains to the arriving Jim Hawkins, Doctor Doppler, and Captain Amelia: "Sorry about the mess.
 When you've been baching it for 700 years, you kinda let things go."

 - La La Land: Sebastian's apartment has a piano and a bunch of boxes lying around considering that he had been struggling to pay a lot of his overdue bills.
 When he got into a relationship with Mia, the apartment is already clean-up and furnished.

 - Last Action Hero.
 In the movie-within-a-movie, Jack Slater's apartment is unfurnished, and very unremarkable, besides the ninja hiding in the closet and the closet full of identical outfits.